 I’m sure as parents and grandparents, you are inundated with millions of choices for toys.
 Babies usually choose their favorite lovey toys pretty fast and you'll find out soon enough that you need to keep it close at all times.
 I remember my mother made both my daughters and my nephew quilts when they were born and my nephew would not let that quilt get washed or let it depart from his hands…ever!
 Until one day it just disintegrated into nowhere land.

-Lovey toys give babies a sense security and assurance.
+Lovey toys are baby-safe fabric toys that give your little one a sense security and assurance.

 We receive frantic calls daily from parents asking if we have a specific toy that we made many years ago because their child’s lovey got lost or eaten by the family dog.
 I would suggest saving your sanity and purchasing at least 2 copies of the lovey toy your baby can’t live without.